Parque Marquette

 This year, I went to the Chicago City Clerk’s office on the first possible day to purchase my city sticker.
 I don’t want to be driving around without a valid city sticker and risk getting a ticket.
 It’s cheaper to buy a city sticker right away.
 Anyway, I couldn’t believe how long the line was at the City Clerk at 48th and Kedzie.
 And most of the people waiting in line were Mexican.
 I waited an hour and a half to buy my city sticker!
 But I was among the first Chicagoans to buy their city stickers.

 Unfortunately, when I put the city sticker on my windshield, it fell off and landed on my dashboard.
 I had seen on the news how the initial shipment of city stickers didn’t stick, but I was hoping I would be spared a second trip to the City Clerk.
-But, alas!
+But alas!
 I had to return.
 And the line was even longer this time around.
-Luckily, Chicago extended to grace period to July 31, 2010, before they started ticketing and charging late fees.
+Luckily, Chicago extended the grace period to July 31, 2010, before they started ticketing and charging late fees.

 I decided to go to City Hall the next day.
 The line was even longer, but I got special treatment because the replacement sticker line was very short.
 I was out of there in fifteen minutes!
 The City that Works!
 Sometimes Chicago lives up to its motto!